-Oh and if you’ve got any tips on how to decorate on curved walls, please share.
+Do you have any tips on how to decorate on round, curved walls?
+Please share.
 There a few more round spaces at our holiday home that need some love.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.